 Rev. Tim Burnett, Lead Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest has been leading multi-day retreats in both the mindfulness and Zen Buddhist styles for many years.
 For these retreats Tim loves offering a universal ("secular") mindfulness retreat experience while also plumbing the depth of Buddhist texts and philosphy that form one of the deep roots of this work.
 Please see the Roots Talks section of our website for examples of Tim's teachings at these retreats.

 Teresa Johnson, Mindfulness Northwest Instructor.
 Teresa holds a BA in Secondary Education, and completed the Mindful Schools and Making Friends with Yourself trainings to teach mindfulness and mindful self-compassion to youth grades K-12 .
 Teresa is a Certified Mindfulness teacher and working on her MBSR certification in the Mindfulness Northwest Teacher Training program.
 Facilitating and witnessing inner growth brings her great joy, and she’s excited about the many opportunities to do this in her roles with Mindfulness Northwest.

-Cost for this 5-day retreat including room, board, and instruction will range from $535 to $675 depending on housing.
-Work exchange scholarships will be available from Indralaya.
+Cost range for this 5-day retreat including room, board, and instruction is TBD and also depends on housing.
+Work exchange scholarships will be available from Indralaya (retreat venue).

-Instructions and details will be provided when you register with Indralaya Retreat Center beginning January 2020.
+Instructions and details will be provided when you register with Indralaya Retreat Center.
 Indralaya is located on Orcas Island in the San Juan Islands of Washington state.

-This beautiful location, maintained by the Theosophical Society, is a 78-acre sanctuary of forest, meadows, and trails along 3/4 of a mile of shoreline.
+This beautiful location is a 78-acre sanctuary of forest, meadows, and trails along 3/4 of a mile of shoreline.